NicholasMoser/MarioParty5_RNG/README.md

 ### The Actual Algorithm

 So what happens is that first the game determines what Bucket you'll be using.
-Each bucket has a "base chance" of occurring.
-These are:

-- Bucket A: 70%
-- Bucket B: 15%
-- Bucket C: 15%
-- Bucket D: 0%
-- Bucket E: 0%

-The game then may apply modifiers which change these.
-There are two modifiers, one of which is understood and the other which is not yet understood.
-The identified modifier is called `turn_param`.
-This modifier is a number between 0 and 2, calculated as a proportion of the number of turns left compared to the total number of turns.
+The Bucket you'll be using depends on two factors.
+The first I call `turn_param`.
+This factor is a number between 0 and 2, calculated as a proportion of the number of turns left compared to the total number of turns.
 A python script has been included that will return the `turn_param` given the current turn number and total number of turns.
-You can find it in this repository under `turns.py`.
+You can find it in this repository under [turns.py](https://github.com/NicholasMoser/MarioParty5_RNG/blob/master/turns.py)

-The other modifier is called `iVar1` which has yet to be identified.
+The other factor is your current place in the game.
+First place results in a `current_place` of 0.
+Second place results in a `current_place` of 1, and so on.

 ![Bucket Percentages](/img/bucket.PNG?raw=true "Bucket Percentages")

-The game then uses these bucket percentages and chooses a bucket using them.
+Once your set of bucket percentages have been chosen, the game then uses these percentages to randomly select a bucket between them.
+So for example, if you are in first place and the `turn_param` is 0 (early game), you cannot get any capsules from Bucket E.

-Then the game iterates through that list of capsules in that bucket **5 times** and swaps the current capsule in the iteration with a random other capsule in the list.
+Once your bucket is chosen, the game iterates through the list of capsules in that bucket **5 times** and swaps the current capsule in the iteration with a random other capsule in the list.
 It will not swap if the random other capsule happens to match the current capsule.
 Therefore, anywhere between `0` and `number_of_capsules_in_the_list * 5` swaps will occur.

 Once the swaps are complete, a random capsule is selected from the list.
 Each capsule in the list at this point has an equal chance of being grabbed.